Surrogacy in Canada

 In summer 2019, the Canadian government announced changes to the AHRA Act, which regulates surrogacy in Canada.
 The changes include (among other things) a clearer explanation of reimbursing a surrogate’s expenses.
 Under the new rules, it’s illegal to reimburse surrogates for any expense for which she does not have a physical receipt (other than mileage).
 As a result there is no financial incentive to become a surrogate, although surrogates in Canada seem to find surrogacy emotionally fulfilling.

-Although surrogacy in Canada is limited to altruistic programs only, surrogate mothers have been paid based on anticipated aggregated costs and not necessarily actual out-of-pocket expenses.
+Although surrogacy in Canada is limited to altruistic programs only, surrogates have been paid based on anticipated aggregated costs and not necessarily actual out-of-pocket expenses.
 The changes to the AHRA make it impossible to pay surrogates for any expense for which she does not have a physical receipt.
 As a result there is no longer any financial incentive to become a surrogate.

 The likely result of the AHRA changes is that surrogacy in Canada will remain technically legal, but finding a qualified surrogate may take significantly longer.
 These changes make the Canadian legal framework similar to altruistic surrogacy laws in the United Kingdom.